The sound came first.

 Jae-min let it go.
 He understood what was about to happen, and he understood that there was nothing he could do to stop it — nothing he should do to stop it.

-"I'm sorry," the informant whispered.
+"I'm sorry," the informant said, jaw clenched,

 He crawled forward, across the tile, until he was beside the mattress.
 He reached out and touched Marisol's face with his free hand — gently, so gently, as if he were touching something made of glass.

+She did not respond.
 The smile did not change.
 The laughter did not stop.

 And then he pulled the blade across her throat.